MicrosoftDocs/azure-devops-docs/docs/pipelines/library/service-endpoints.md

 > This change is applicable only in Azure DevOps Services where new UI is available.
 > Azure DevOps Server 2019 and older versions still follow the previous security model.

 Along with the new service connections UI, we are introducing **Sharing of service connections across projects**.
 With this feature, service connections now become an organization level object however scoped to current project by default.
 In User permissions section, you can see **Project** and **Organization** level permissions.
-And the functionalities of administrator role is split between the two levels.
+And the functionalities of administrator role are split between the two levels.

 #### Project level permissions
 The project level permissions are the user permissions with reader, user, creator and administrator roles, as explained above, within the project scope.
 You have inheritance and you can set the roles at the hub level as well as for each service connection.

-The project-level administrator have limited administrative capabilities as below:
+The project-level administrator has limited administrative capabilities as below:
 * A project-level administrator can manage other users and roles at project scope.
 * A project-level administrator can rename a service connection, update description and enable/disable "Allow pipeline access" flag.
 * A project-level administrator can delete a service connection which removes the existence of service connection from the project.